kindista/kindista/src/linked-gratitudes.md

 - value: plist (:offers (results) :requests (results))

 ## Tracking inventory item transaction conversations
-[x] change replies to transactions
+[x] combine top 2 options when replying to an inventory item (comment or question) [ ] change text in inbox for transaction items (is requesting/offering or has a question/comment) [x] change replies to transactions
 [x] create a transaction log property for each transaction
      - (time person action &optional comment)